 We only have one activity planned for Jacó, and it’s an Airbnb Experience called “10 Hidden Waterfalls with Local Cuisine.”
 Our tour guide, Josue, and his brother drive us to Las Monas (“the monkeys”) Rainforest.
-On the way there, they play “Livin’ On a Prayer” and "Total Eclipse of the Heart," I suppose what they assume is American music.
-It's a lot different from the upbeat Latin pop music they were playing before.
+On the way there, they play “Livin’ On a Prayer” and "Total Eclipse of the Heart," what I suppose they assume is American music.
+It’s a stark contrast from the upbeat Latin pop music they were playing before.

 The tour description told us that we’d see a bunch of waterfalls hidden deep in the forest, but it didn’t mention that this is actually someone’s private property.
 Josue retrieves a key hidden in a milk jug and unlocks the gate; this is definitely something we never could have found on our own.

 “These people live with no electricity, no power.
 No Netflix,” he says knowingly, gesturing to the small houses tucked away behind the trees.
 Josue is our age and was born in La Fortuna but has lived in Jacó for 15 years.

 “You know ‘pura vida'?” he asks.
 We say yes, and he nods.
 “We use it for everything.”

 And I notice it's true, from “you're welcome,” to a greeting when you pick up the phone, to a cry of pure freedom as you jump off of a waterfall.